chromestone/OriginalBirds/index.md

 See below about contributing a patch to fix a bug.

 **Q: How do I become a contributor?**<br />
-A: Always consult the [contribution guidelines] and make a GitHub issue first.
+A: Always consult the [contribution guidelines](https://github.com/chromestone/OriginalBirds/blob/main/CONTRIBUTING.md) and make a GitHub issue first.
 Remember to include your Twitter handle when you make your pull request.
 If it gets approved, then congrats, you're a contributor!

+(Discord for donors and contributors coming soon.)

 ## Privacy